-The one-year Pediatric Ophthalmology and Strabismus Fellowship provides broad clinical and research experience in all areas of pediatric ophthalmology and adult strabismus, including:
+The one-year Pediatric Ophthalmology and Strabismus Fellowship at Mayo Clinic's campus in Rochester, Minnesota, provides broad clinical and research experience in all areas of pediatric ophthalmology and adult strabismus, including:

 - Pediatric strabismus

 - Pediatric glaucoma

 - Retinopathy of prematurity

 - Pediatric plastics and lacrimal surgery

 You receive significant clinical exposure to the broad spectrum of pediatric ophthalmology and strabismus with special emphasis on anterior segment disorders, pediatric neuro-ophthalmology, and adult strabismus.